 This is not the first time the ONEN Board and CC have pushed this plan.
 There were similar efforts in 2007, 2008, and again in 2013.
 In 2007 the proposal died after receiving “harsh opposition” from residents of the affected neighborhoods.
 Similarly, the City Council rejected the 2008 plan.
 The 2013 proposal was likewise opposed.

 At that time the Citizens for Safer Streets advocated for a pedestrian underpass to decouple pedestrian and vehicular traffic.
 Unfortunately CC was unwilling to pay for an underpass.

 Now, three short years later, the ONEN board is resurrecting the road dieting plan in the name of pedestrian safety.
-Safety is a worthwile goal, but trying to achieve it through road dieting causes more problems than it solves.
+Safety is a worthwhile goal, but trying to achieve it through road dieting causes more problems than it solves.
 Lane reduction provides little-to-no improvement in safety but does increase traffic congestion–just ask Boulder.
-In 2015, Boulder City Council learned the hard when they implemented road dieting only to quickly reverse the changes amid intense public backlash over the worsening traffic conditions.
+In 2015, Boulder City Council learned the hard way when they implemented road dieting only to quickly reverse the changes amid intense public backlash over the worsening traffic conditions.